v8/v8.dev/src/research-grant.md

 The V8 Research Grant is an unrestricted gift of 40,000 USD.
 As an unrestricted gift the grant does not stipulate intellectual property rights.

-To qualify for this grant the applicant:
+To qualify for this grant, the applicant:

 - must be a leader of a research group at an accredited university anywhere in the world,
 - must nominate one or more outstanding Ph.D. students to work on the proposed project,